|Search This Site >>

 - has a valid DUNS number.

 In accordance with federal government policy, the S.C.
 Arts Commission requires all organizations to include a valid DUNS number as part of their grant applications.
-Effective October 1, 2012, applications will not be accepted from organizations that do not have a DUNS number.
+Applications will not be accepted from organizations that do not have a DUNS number.
 What's a DUNS number, and how do I get one?

 Organizations receiving Operating Support for Small Organizations grants may not apply for Quarterly Support (except for requests for staff professional development under the Quarterly Support grants program).